vinta/hal-9000/README.md

 It will create:

-- A Docker Machine VM named 'default'
+- A Docker Machine VM named `default`
 - A DNS resolver configuration pointing `.dev` domains to your VM

 You may need to...